pinguin999/vscode-docs/tutorials/docker-extension/getting-started.md

 - Python: use either of the following samples, which already include the Docker-related files described in a later step of thus tutorial:

-  - The [python-sample-vscode-django-tutorial](https://github.com/Microsoft/python-sample-vscode-django-tutorial) sample, which is the result of following the [Django Tutorial](../../python/tutorial-django.md).
+  - [python-sample-vscode-django-tutorial](https://github.com/Microsoft/python-sample-vscode-django-tutorial), which is the result of following the [Django Tutorial](/docs/python/tutorial-django.md).

-  - The [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial) sample, which is the result of following the [Flask Tutorial](../../python/tutorial-flask.md).
+  - [python-sample-vscode-flask-tutorial](https://github.com/Microsoft/python-sample-vscode-flask-tutorial), which is the result of following the [Flask Tutorial](/docs/python/tutorial-flask.md).

 ## Prerequisite check